acelinkio/argocd-homelab/docs/setup.md

 ### String Replacement
 - In the homelab vault, create secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
-- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`.
+- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`. #will be sunsetting this soon
 - Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

-### Ryot Integrations
+### Ryot
 - In the homelab vault, create secret named `ryot`
 - Video game tracking requires access through Twitch to https://www.igdb.com/.
 Follow docs to generate OAuth credentials.
 Save clientid into key named `twitch_client_id` and clientsecret into key named `twitch_client_secret`